SitePen/dgrid/doc/migration-guide.md

 ### singleClickEdit

-The effect of the `singleClickEdit` property can be achieved by specifying `editOn: "click"` in the column definition passed to an invocation of the Editor column plugin function.
-(Alternatively, dojox grid's default double-click behavior can be achieved by specifying `editOn: "dblclick"` instead.)
+The effect of the `singleClickEdit` property can be achieved by specifying `editOn: "click"` in a column definition passed to the Editor column plugin function.
+(Alternatively, `dojox/grid`'s default double-click behavior can be achieved by specifying `editOn: "dblclick"` instead.)

 ### loadingMessage, noDataMessage, errorMessage